-Head lice can live all over the head but particularly like warm places behind the ears, around the bottom of the hairline, and on top of the head.
+Head lice can live all over the head but particularly like warm places behind the ears, around the bottom of the hair line, and on top of the head.
 They can look like grains of sand or dandruff.

-Wet combing with cheap conditioner and a fine-tooth head lice (nit) comb is an effective way to find and remove head lice, if done properly.
+Wet combing with cheap conditioner and a fine-tooth head lice (nit) comb is also an effective way to find and remove head lice, if done properly.
 You don't need to buy expensive products to get rid of head lice.
 You can buy a fine-tooth head lice comb from your pharmacy.
 It can take up to an hour to do a wet combing session.
 It depends how long and how thick your child's hair is.

 If you find head lice, you should check the rest of your family.
 If you find head lice on other family members, treat them all on the same day.

 If your family has head lice, tell anyone who has had head-to-head contact with them, so that they can check and treat their family if needed.